 Lower Back Pain

 Lower back pain can feel sharp, stiff, aching, or “locked”.
 It may stay in the lower spine or travel into your buttock or leg.
-Either way, it can limit work, sleep, exercise, and confidence.
+Either way, it can affect work, sleep, exercise, and confidence.

 Lower back pain quick summary